JosefGst/JosefGst.github.io/_posts/2021-04-16-HackUST_travel_app.md

 [Youtube intro](https://www.youtube.com/watch?v=pyHOgmPWlUo)

 The whole project was developed with [MIT App Inventor](https://appinventor.mit.edu/) and is also hosted on [github](https://github.com/JosefGst/JosefGst.github.io).
 For the app we utilized two great extensions developed by [mirxtrem_apps](https://community.thunkable.com/u/mirxtrem_apps/activity) to eneble the app with user login, authentication and store pictures in firebaseDB.
-All other functionality is standard in App Invnentor.
+All other functions are standard in App Invnentor.
 Extensions:
 - [Firebase Authentication V.3.0](https://community.thunkable.com/t/free-firebase-authentication-v-3-0-update-link/8543)
 - [FirebaseStorage Extension v2.0](https://community.thunkable.com/t/free-firebasestorage-extension-v2-0-new-version/8544)